DIVD-NL/web-csirt/www.divd.nl/reports/2020-00004-Mirai Botnet Infections.md

 title: 2020-00004-Mirai Botnet Infections
 date: 25 January 2021
 author: Jeroen van de Weerd
 excerpt: On 20-01-2020, DIVD CSIRT received a list of IP addresses, usernames and passwords belonging to systems that may have been part of the Mirai botnet.
 We informed the affected users.
-After receiving no responce, no further action was taken.
+After receiving no response, no further action was taken.
 ---
 <header>
     <h2>Report DIVD-2020-00004 - List of Mirai botnet victims published with credentials</h2>